PABannier/bark.cpp/README.md

 ## Description

-With `bark.cpp`, our goal is to bring **real-time realistic** text-to-speech generation to the community.
-Currently, we are focused on porting the [Bark](https://github.com/suno-ai/bark) model in C++.
+With `bark.cpp`, my goal is to bring **real-time realistic multilingual** text-to-speech generation to the community.
+Currently, I am focused on porting the [Bark](https://github.com/suno-ai/bark) model in C++.

-- [X] Plain C/C++ implementation without dependencies
+- [x] Plain C/C++ implementation without dependencies
-- [X] AVX, AVX2 and AVX512 for x86 architectures
+- [x] AVX, AVX2 and AVX512 for x86 architectures
-- [X] CPU and GPU compatible backends
+- [x] CPU and GPU compatible backends
-- [X] Mixed F16 / F32 precision
+- [x] Mixed F16 / F32 precision
-- [X] 4-bit, 5-bit and 8-bit integer quantization
+- [x] 4-bit, 5-bit and 8-bit integer quantization
-- [X] Metal and CUDA backends
+- [x] Metal and CUDA backends
-- [ ] iOS on-device deployment using CoreML

 The original implementation of `bark.cpp` is the bark's 24Khz English model.
 We expect to support multiple encoders in the future (see [this](https://github.com/PABannier/bark.cpp/issues/36) and [this](https://github.com/PABannier/bark.cpp/issues/6)), as well as music generation model (see [this](https://github.com/PABannier/bark.cpp/issues/62)).
 This project is for educational purposes.